kjartanm/easy-peasy-ebook/README.md

 When editing, every save will create a new commit.
 To build a new version of the epub you have to fetch the last data from GitHub and then use ``` yarn build ``` to start the process.

+If you want to automate the process, hook your repository up to Netlify (https://www.netlify.com/) if CI tools are too much.

 The build process creates an epub and a pdf that is available from docs.
 An epubcheck report is saved to reports directory.